conclavia/devvm/README.md

 ansible-playbook user.yml
 ```

-6. For a full VM setup, repeat steps 4-5 under the `full` directory.
+6. For a full VM setup, repeat steps 4-5 using the playbooks under the `full` directory.

 ```
-cd full
-sudo ansible-playbook system.yml
+sudo ansible-playbook full/system.yml
-ansible-playbook user.yml
+ansible-playbook full/user.yml
 ```

-7. Make sure your terminal of choice is configured to an appropriate [nerd font](https://github.com/ryanoasis/nerd-fonts) so the oh-my-posh glyphs will work
+7. Reboot to complete the setup